How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 After getting your backup file using the file manager, they can send it via Bluetooth to another device.

-They can use auto-backup apps like backup text for WhatsApp and directly email all your WhatsApp conversations in plain text by installing this app on your device, and when they are through they uninstall it.
+They can use auto-backup apps like backup text for WhatsApp and email all your WhatsApp conversations in plain text by installing this app on your device, and uninstalling it when done.

 1. Through a public Wi-Fi network with a WhatsApp sniffer